 For this review, we tested pieces with light foam footbeds, molded or contoured footbeds, foot-molding footbeds, and novelty footbeds.
-The strap configuration on our tested models varied pretty extensively, though all had a thong-style toe-post at the front and no heel strap across the back.
-If you're looking for a sandal with a heel strap, head on over to The Best Sandals for Women Review.
+The strap configuration on our tested models varies pretty extensively, though most have a thong-style toe-post.
+If you're looking for sandals with additional security via a heel strap, head on over to The Best Sandals for Women Review.
 Manufacturers offer a wide variety of different strap configurations that can give your sandals a unique look and fit.
 We'll discuss these a bit more below, but first, let's dive into footbed types:

 Light Foam Footbeds

-In our review, we tested several products with foot-molding footbeds, most notably our Best Buy winner, the Teva Olowahu and the Rainbow Single Layer Premier.
-Sandals like these have footbeds with EVA or foam/rubber compounds that remember the shape of your foot over time, not unlike a memory foam mattress or pillow.
+In our review, we tested several products with foot-molding footbeds.
+Flip flops like these have footbeds with EVA or foam/rubber compounds that remember the shape of your foot over time, not unlike a memory foam mattress or pillow.
 Many people find this type of footbed to be insanely comfortable right out of the box and it only increases in comfort over time.
 When new, your foot sinks in just a little bit, and as you break them in, the footbed becomes an exact mold of your foot.
-EVA footbeds tend to provide more shock absorption and support.
+EVA footbeds tend to provide more shock absorption and support than simple foam ones.

-If there's one thing you take away from this section, it should be the understanding that contoured footbeds mean more support and stability which equates to happier, healthier feet (even — or especially — while on all-day adventures)."
-OK, let's expand in this review, all of our top performers had contoured or molded rubber footbeds.
-The Editors' Choice Birkenstock Gizeh, our Top Pick for Stylish Adventures, the OluKai Lala, the Vionic Tide II, our second place finisher, and the OluKai Ohana, our previous Editors' Choice all have contoured footbeds.
-Each of these sandals have sturdy contoured footbeds made with materials like EVA, PU, and leather that are difficult to bend in half down the middle.
-They do, however, bend in the forefoot, where the foot naturally bends.
+If there's one thing you take away from this section, it should be the understanding that contoured footbeds mean more support and stability which equates to happier, healthier feet (even — or especially — while on all-day adventures).
+Most of our top performers have some level of contour to them.
+These sturdy footbeds are made with materials like EVA, PU, or leather and are difficult to bend in half down the middle.
+They do, however, bend in the forefoot, where the foot naturally curves.
 Next time you're at the store perusing flip-flops, pick a few up and try bending them in half.
 If it folds easily, it won't provide much, if any, stability.

 While at first some of these harder, more contoured footbeds may feel less comfortable than the squishy flat ones, they often become more comfortable over time and the big thing they offer is support and stability.
 Some manufacturers have designed all their products with footbeds that are anatomical molds of the bottom of a typical foot.
-Since we obviously don't all have the same foot shape, it can be beneficial to try on different pairs of contoured flips to determine what is best for you.
+Since we don't all have the same foot shape, it can be beneficial to try on different pairs of contoured flips to determine what is best for you.
 Some of the differences include heel cup shape, outer edge padding, and — most importantly — arch height.
 It is important to ensure that you are buying a flip flop that contours nicely to your feet.
 If you have a high arch, don't buy a flip with a smaller arch support.
 Conversely, if you are flat-footed and you purchase a heavily contoured flip, your comfort will suffer.

-Almost always, contoured sandals are more expensive than ones that lack contour.
-Their designs are more advanced and intentional than the simple foam cut-outs of other models, and they use sturdier, more durable materials to provide stand-out stability and support.
-If you're investing in a contoured flip, make sure that it supports the unique shape of your foot (continue reading our Fit section for more info on this subject).
-Even though we can never expect a sandal to provide the support and stability of footwear like hiking boots, flip-flops with contoured footbeds, (especially those like the Birkenstock Gizeh that have vast amounts of invested thought and research), can come surprisingly close.
+Almost always, contoured flip flops are more expensive than ones that lack contour.
+Their designs are more advanced and intentional than the simple foam cut-outs of other models, and they use sturdier, more durable materials to provide exemplary stability and support.
+If you're investing in a contoured sandal, make sure that it supports the unique shape of your foot.
+Even though we can never expect a flip flop to provide the support and stability of footwear like hiking boots, with contoured footbeds, they can come surprisingly close.

 Why We Suggest Contoured Footbeds

-Since we were just talking about hiking boots (we know, it's a weird topic for a flip-flop article bear with us), let's start there.
-If you love to hike on rugged trails, or often find yourself carrying a 20-pound pack on overnight backpacking trips, you obviously need to purchase a supportive and stable hiking boot.
-This will help keep your ankles from rolling, protect your toes from sharp rocks, and keep your joints healthy over the long-haul.
-Even if you're an avid hiker you likely aren't wearing your boots every day (outside of dedicated backpacking trips, of course).
-But think about how many hours per week you wear your flip-flops throughout the summer months.
-If you're anything like our testers, it could be every single day for extended hours each day!
-Obviously, flip-flops are not the right footwear for hiking miles of rugged trail or carrying a heavy pack, but even on mild terrain, it's still important to seek as much support and stability as you can out of your footwear, especially if you wear your open-toed footwear as much as we do.
+Speaking of hiking boots, let's drive home a point.
+If you love to hike on rugged trails, or often find yourself carrying a 50-pound pack on overnight backpacking trips, you need to purchase a supportive and stable hiking boot, right?
+We all know this will help keep your ankles from rolling, protect your toes from sharp rocks, and keep your joints healthy over the long haul.
+But even if you're an avid hiker you likely aren't wearing your boots every day (outside of dedicated backpacking trips or thru-hikes, of course).
+Now think about how many hours per week you wear your flip flops throughout the summer months.
+If you're anything like our testers, it could be every single day for extended hours each day.
+Flip flops are usually not the right footwear for hiking miles of rugged trail or carrying a heavy pack, but even on mild terrain, it's still important to seek as much support and stability as you can, especially if you wear your open-toed footwear as much as we do.

-Sandals with contoured footbeds promote proper bone and joint alignment, keeping your feet and entire body healthier and happier.
-Thanks to their supportive footbeds, we comfortably wore models like the Gizeh and Ohana all day long without any discomfort.
+When fitted correctly, sandals with contoured footbeds promote proper bone and joint alignment, keeping your feet and entire body healthier and happier.
+Thanks to a supportive footbed, we were able to wear some of our top performers all day long without any discomfort.
 Likewise, we went on multi-mile hikes (over moderate terrain) comfortably in the models that offer support, stability, and comfort via contoured footbed and strategically placed straps.
-If you want a flip that you'll be able to wear all day — whether you're shopping beach-side boutiques or headed out on a mellow jungle trek — you should make the investment in a sandal with a contoured footbed
+If you want a flip that you'll be able to wear all day — whether you're shopping beach-side boutiques or headed out on a mellow jungle trek — you should invest in a sandal with a contoured footbed.

-Typically, when consumers first put on a pair of thong-style sandals at the store, they forget that as we start to walk, out foot slides forward until the area between the first and second toe is fully pressing against the toe post.
-Although it may seem subtle, the 1/16 or 1/8 of an inch that your toes may slide forward can completely alter the fit of a flip-flop.
-It's important to start here because this is how the sandal will fit when you are walking.
+Typically, when consumers first put on a pair of thong-style sandals at the store, they forget that as we start to walk, our foot slides forward until the area between the first and second toe is fully pressing against the toe post.
+Although it may seem subtle, the amount that your toes slide forward can completely alter the fit of a flip flop.
+It's important to start here because this is how the shoe will fit when you are walking.
 Too much slide or an uncomfortable toe post could leave you very unhappy later on (keep in mind, of course, that most toe posts will break in and become more comfortable with time).

-The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e. looser straps will allow your foot to slide farther forward).
-Even though an specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against the toe post.
-If any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer broader toe box.
+The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e., looser straps will allow your foot to slide farther forward).
+Even though a specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against that post.
+And, if any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer and broader toe box.

-Lastly, think about strap fit.
+Lastly, you'll want to think about strap fit.
 Different strap configurations not only affect the look and style of your sandal, but they are also an essential component of the overall fit.
-The classic V-shaped straps are seen on models like the Rainbow Single Layer Premier or Chaco Flip can be sufficient, but very often they will be too loose or too tight depending on your foot.
-For casual jaunts around town this isn't a big deal, but for longer days and more intense activities, it can be a deal-breaker.
+The classic V-shaped straps can be sufficient, but very often they will be too loose or too tight, depending on your foot.
+For casual outings around town, this isn't a big deal, but for longer days and more intense activities, it can be a deal-breaker.

-Another strap option is those that crisscross over the top of the foot which can provide a tighter fit for some, but they also run the risk of being uncomfortable or unpractical for certain foot shapes.
-More stable and supportive models like the Birkenstock Gizeh or Merrell Around Town have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
-This is a huge bonus if you have low-volume feet and tend to have difficulty finding straps that feel secure.
+Another strap option is those that crisscross over the top of the foot.
+These can provide a tighter fit for some, but they also run the risk of being uncomfortable or impractical for specific foot shapes.
+The more stable and supportive models have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
+This is a massive bonus if you have low-volume feet and tend to have difficulty finding straps that feel secure.

-The take home point with all of this is that even minimal shoes like flip-flops have a lot of components to consider before purchasing — particularly if you plan to spend the majority of your time in them.
-Do your feet and body the favor of taking a little extra time to consider all of these features and your warm weather months can be even more enjoyable.
+The take-home point with all of this is that even minimal shoes like flip flops have a lot of components to consider before purchasing — particularly if you plan to spend the majority of your time in them.
+Do your feet and body the favor of taking a little extra time to consider all of these features and your warm weather months will be even more enjoyable.